mpaperno/TJoy/README.md

 Uses a modified version of [TouchPortalSDK for C#](https://github.com/oddbear/TouchPortalSDK) which is included in this repository and also [published here](https://github.com/mpaperno/TouchPortalSDK).
+It is used under the MIT license.

+Uses a modified version of [vGen](https://github.com/shauleiz/vGen) API layer for vJoy and vXBox devices, which is included in this repository.
-It is used under the MIT License.
+It is Copyright (c) 2017 Shaul Eizikovich and is used under the MIT license.

+Uses a slightly modified and custom built version of the v2.1.9.1 vJoy SDK from https://github.com/jshafer817/vJoy which is Copyright (c) 2017 Shaul Eizikovich and is used under the MIT license.

+Uses a rebuilt (but unchanged) version of the [XOutput API library](https://github.com/shauleiz/ScpVBus/tree/master/XOutput) which is Copyright (c) Benjamin Höglinger, Shaul Eizikovich and used under the GPL v3 license.

-Includes the vJoy Interface SDK library DLLs from https://github.com/njz3/vJoy (forked from https://github.com/shauleiz/vJoy) which are Copyright (c) 2017 Shaul Eizikovich and are used under the MIT license.
+Includes (though currently unused) 2 versions (forks) of the vJoy Interface SDK library DLLs, v 2.2.1 from https://github.com/njz3/vJoy and v2.1.9 from https://github.com/jshafer817/vJoy which are Copyright (c) 2017 Shaul Eizikovich and are used under the MIT license.

 Joystick icon from the original vJoy Touch Portal plugin by Ivan Sørensen (https://github.com/grawsom/vJoyTP), used under MIT licence.